-- Always have all art materials easily available for use during class (see lockers) - PUT YOUR NAME ON your art supplies; they are costly - Remember to take your materials and personal belongings at the end of class. - Carry sketchbook habitually and draw from observation every chance you get - Check e-mail regularly and use the internet to access information artlex.com, chalkboard.com

-- Hand in homework on time and present it for critique to earn full credit Please NO CHARCOAL ON BACK of drawings. - Keep the syllabus handy and refer regularly to it for lesson summary, deadlines, requirements,
+- Always have all art materials easily available for use during class (see lockers) - PUT YOUR NAME ON your art supplies; they are costly - Remember to take your materials and personal belongings at the end of class. - Carry sketchbook habitually and draw from observation every chance you get - Check e-mail regularly and use the internet to access information artlex.com, chalkboard.com - Hand in homework on time and present it for critique to earn full credit - Keep the syllabus handy and refer regularly to it for lesson summary, deadlines, requirements, etc.